Recently, we have lost several wonderful Sugar Dogs to some dreadful circumstances and several beautiful working dogs to old age.

 Sweet Sugar Dog Mozart passed on to the Rainbow Bridge in his sleep.
 He was 18 years old and still working for his Mom Pat.

-Our dear Francesca in Toronto had to have Sunny, her Golden Retriever, put down.
+Our dear Francesca in Toronto had to have Sunny, her Golden Retriever, put to sleep due to serious illness.
 She was 15 years and 4 months of age.

 After a short walk at noon on Wednesday, Sunny came home and plopped down with all 4 legs splayed.
 Francesca thought her legs were tired and by morning she’d be able to get up again but her legs had just completely given out.
 Her last night was very hard for her and Francesca called the vet the moment he opened at the stroke of 8:00 a.m.
 He came to the house and arrived by 9:30.
 Daisy, Francesca’s other dog was heart-broken…you never saw such sad eyes!!
 After it was all over, Daisy and Francesca were cuddling in the bed and the 2 cats came and jumped in and they had a family grieving session.
 It was sad but also quite beautiful and uplifting to see the other members of her pack mourning together.